A Guide to Using the 'pre-commit' Command (with examples)

 Explanation:

-• pre-commit run: This command runs pre-commit hooks on all files that are currently staged for commit.
+• run: This command is used to execute the hooks defined in the configuration.
+By default, it runs on the files that are staged for commit.

 Use case 3: Run pre-commit hooks on all files, staged or unstaged